The Super Mario Bros. Movie: Critical response

 The Super Mario Bros.
 Movie received mixed reviews from critics.
+Metacritic, which uses a weighted average, assigned the film a score of 46 out of 100, based on 53 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore awarded the film an "A" on an A+ to F scale, while PostTrak reported that 94% of viewers gave it a positive score, and 82% said they would recommend it.
 Miyamoto felt that the critics who gave the film low ratings contributed to the film's success and creating the buzz around it.

 Ross Bonaime of Collider gave a positive review, writing, "In many ways, The Super Mario Bros.
 Movie reminds of Wreck-It Ralph and the glee that came from seeing these characters on screen."
-Writing for the Datebook section of The San Francisco Chronicle, Zaki Hasan said he enjoyed the visuals but felt the film's strong adherence to and copious references to the games left it lacking in narrative, and that it tried too hard to avoid the failures of the 1993 film, calling it "a blandly efficient piece of brand management".
+Writing for the Datebook section of the San Francisco Chronicle, Zaki Hasan said he enjoyed the visuals but felt the film's strong adherence to and copious references to the games left it lacking in narrative, and that it tried too hard to avoid the failures of the 1993 film, calling it "a blandly efficient piece of brand management".
 IGNs Tom Jorgensen praised the film's energy, its musical score despite the inclusion of "shoehorned" pop songs, and its visuals for setting a "very high bar".

 Kyle Anderson of Nerdist celebrated the animation for its game accuracy and called Illumination "the perfect choice to make Mario movies" but opined that "those expecting something akin to The Lego Movie might be left a bit cold" due to lack of a plot outside the main beats given the film's short run time.
 Soren Andersen of The Seattle Times commented that, while the film succeeded in appealing to the Mario fanbase by creating the feeling of being inside a video game, he found the characters to be lacking in personality and criticized their voice performances, remarking: "...everyone expresses themselves at the tops of their voices, sound and fury signifying not a whole lot".
-Brian Tallerico of Roger Ebert, a self-described lifelong fan, wrote that the vocal performances were "uniformly mediocre", and that the film is Illumination's "most soulless to date" and "doesn't reflect the franchise's creativity in the slightest".
+Brian Tallerico of RogerEbert.com, a self-described lifelong fan, wrote that the vocal performances were "uniformly mediocre", and that the film "doesn't reflect the franchise's creativity in the slightest".
 The Los Angeles Times Katie Walsh praised Black's performance as Bowser but criticized both Pratt and Day's lead performances of Mario and Luigi as "so unremarkable that it could have been anyone at all".